CMU-SAFARI/SoftMC/README.md

+# [DRAM Bender](https://github.com/CMU-SAFARI/DRAM-Bender) (a.k.a.
+SoftMC v2) supersedes SoftMC.
+We urge you to use DRAM Bender instead of SoftMC.

 # SoftMC v1.0

 SoftMC is an experimental FPGA-based memory controller design that could be used to develop tests for DDR3 SODIMMs.
 SoftMC currently supports only the *Xilinx ML605* board.
 Soon, we will port SoftMC on other popularly used boards (e.g., *Xilinx VC709*).